Arjung352/Bitly/README.md

-# 🔗 Bitly – Link Shortener & Analytics Dashboard
+# 🔗 Shortify – Link Shortener & Analytics Dashboard

 Bitly is a full-stack Micro-SaaS application that allows users to shorten long URLs, generate QR codes, and track detailed analytics like total clicks, devices used, and geolocation.
 Designed to be minimal, powerful, and developer-friendly.